 - All documents must be submitted in English.

-- All applications must be submitted in electronic form.
-Please use reasonable compression, formats and properties of files when sending scanned documents and other images.
-Also please attach all enclosures to one message rather than sending a number of separate message.
+- All applications must be submitted via the application form.
+Please use reasonable compression, formats, and properties of files when sending scanned documents and other images.

-- Electronic applications must be received by April 7, 2020.
-Application deadline may be extended.
-(See details of Schedule and Contact).
-Students who miss this deadline may still apply, but should contact the LL.M.
-Coordinators in advance.
-Students also have the option to apply at another point in the calendar year and commence with one of the other components of the program.
-For more information contact
+- In order to start the Program with the first component (IBTSLP), electronic applications must be received by April 11, 2023.
+Students who miss this deadline should contact the LL.M.
+Coordinators.
+Students also have the option to apply at another point during the calendar year and commence with one of the other components of the program.
+For more information contact the LL.M.
+Program Coordinators at: firstname.lastname@example.org or email@example.com.

 - Only typed or printed material will be reviewed.